thijsp/thijsp.github.io/collections/_posts/2023-02-13-smart-boilers-ai.md

 Unfortunately, it is not all that simple.
 Two main challenges arise.

 First, we need to define our reward.
 Energy prices can be a good fit.
-The score of the agent can be the inverse of the energy cost.
-The more energy you consume, the lower the score.
+Altough then, the reward of the agent should be the inverse of the energy cost.
+Because, the more energy you consume, the lower the score should be.
+This will then result in an energy efficient final control policy.
 Additionally, we can put to cost of self-produced sustainble energy, for example by means of a rooftop solar installation, to a very small number.
 As a result, the agent will able to learn that hot water can be made cheaply when the sun is shining.

 Second, we need to take into account comfort.
 We do not want a cold shower in the evening when the sun didn't show up during the day (a common problem in Belgium).
 Therefore, we need a comfort controller.
 One approach would be to give our agent a bad score for not statisfying comfort levels.
 However, the agent will then have to *learn* what the comfort levels are.
 We would like to enforce a more strict comfort policy.
 Therefore, our comfort controller will maintain water inside the buffer at a pre-determined minimal comfort level and override agent actions when needed.